MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 ![Apartment analogy](media/apartment.png)

 Containers function very much like these portable rooms.
-The container is an isolated application that comes with everything it needs to run, and it can be dropped into any kind of host.
+Containers put an application into its own isolated box.
+Everything the application needs to run also lives inside this container.
+As a result, the isolated application in its container has no knowledge of any other applications or processes that exist outside its container.
+Because the container has everything the application needs to run, a container can be moved anywhere, and will only use the resources its host provisions without touching any resources provisioned for other containers.

-Watch this short overview to learn more:
+This short overview can tell you more:
 <iframe width="800" height="450" src="https://www.youtube.com/embed/Ryx3o0rD5lY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Container fundamentals

-Containers are an isolated, resource controlled, and portable runtime environment that runs on a host machine or virtual machine.
-An application or process that runs in a container is packaged with all its required dependencies and configuration files, giving it the illusion that nothing exists outside of its container.
-Because of this, the container will only use the resources its host provisions and won't touch any resources provisioned for other containers.

 Let's get to know some terms you'll find useful as you start to work with Windows containers: